Tag Archives: bird

 breezetheory.com

-The WordPress Cupertino Meetup is still going strong (not true – barely limping by) and what you see above illustrates the user interface for website developers starting to use the new block-based page editor, now integrated into core.
+The above illustrates the user interface for website developers starting to use the new WordPress block-based page editor, now integrated into core.

 Few of you might find this interesting.

-The tiny portrait is of Matt Mullenweg, the creator of WordPress.
+The tiny portrait in upper left is of Matt Mullenweg, the creator of WordPress.

 At the time I now write of, Father Mapple was in the hardy winter of a healthy old age; that sort of old age which seems merging into a second flowering youth, for among all the fissures of his wrinkles, there shone certain mild gleams of a newly developing bloom–the spring verdure peeping forth even beneath February’s snow.